Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: More implementation details of AI models

 We evaluated all the current models using their publicly available, pre-trained weights and adhered to their original implementation details.
-Since AVSBench~\cite{zhou2024audio} shares some images with our AudioCOCO test set, we exclude those overlapping image-audio pairs when evaluating CAVP~\cite{cavp} and AVSegformer~\cite{gao2024avsegformer}.
-Experiments for IS3-FT, ImageBind and LanguageBind were conducted on 8 NVIDIA A100 GPUs, while all other models were tested on 4 NVIDIA A6000 GPUs.
-To fine-tune IS3-FT models, we use the SGD optimizer with a momentum of 0.9 and weight decay of 0.0005.
-The initial learning rate is set to 0.001, and the batch size is 32.
-All the model evaluations are run 3 times with different random seeds.
+Since AVSBench~\citep{zhou2024audio} shares some images with our AudioCOCO test set, we exclude those overlapping image-audio pairs when evaluating CAVP~\citep{cavp} and AVSegformer~\citep{gao2024avsegformer}.
+Experiments for ImageBind and LanguageBind were conducted on 8 NVIDIA A100 GPUs, whereas all other models, including EchoPin and its variants, were trained and evaluated on 4 NVIDIA A6000 GPUs.
+We fine-tune the EchoPin models using the Adaptive Moment Estimation (Adam) optimizer~\cite{kinga2015method} with a weight decay of $1\times10^{-4}$ for 10 epochs.
+The initial learning rate is set to $1\times10^{-5}$, and the batch size is 16.
+Each fine-tuning session takes approximately 16 hours to complete.
+To accelerate data loading, all audio waveforms are preprocessed and stored as cochleagram tensors in advance, with each .npy file occupying roughly 160 MB.
+All model evaluations are repeated three times with different random seeds to ensure statistical reliability.

-\section{More Qualitative Results of Humans and AI in SSL}
+\section{More qualitative results of humans and AI in SSL}

-As illustrated in \textbf{Fig.~\ref{fig:vis2}}, we further highlight the limitations of IS3-FT-Stereo in comparison to human performance.
-Specifically, IS3-FT-Stereo struggles to localize the correct sounding object when a distractor occupies a large visual region in the scene.
-This suggests that the model is heavily influenced by visual saliency, often prioritizing visually prominent objects over auditory cues, a bias that humans are better able to overcome.
+As shown in \textbf{Fig.\ref{fig:vis2}} and \textbf{Fig.\ref{fig:vis3}}, we further illustrate the limitations of EchoPin relative to human performance and provide additional qualitative results for other baselines.
+Notably, EchoPin often fails to localize the correct sounding object when a visually salient distractor occupies a large portion of the scene.
+This suggests that the model remains vulnerable to visual saliency bias, tending to prioritize large or central objects even when they are not the true auditory source—a tendency that human listeners are better equipped to suppress.

+Similar patterns are shown in CAVP, which exhibits modality conflict sensitivity akin to IS3.
+Both models are frequently misled by conflicting audio-visual cues and demonstrate a systematic bias toward the visual modality, highlighting a lack of robust auditory grounding under incongruent conditions.